 - Details methods of compost preparation, including properties, processing and applications

 - Presents the state-of-the-art on ecotoxicity testing and polymers studies

 - Discusses waste management's evolution in Europe, the United States and China, as well as future perspectives

-Scientists working in the area of chemistry and materials science, as well as in the fields of ecology and environmental science.
+Scientists working at the intersection of chemistry and materials science as well as in the fields of ecology and environmental science.
 Also suitable for third year undergraduates, graduates, and post-docs

 2. Compostable Polymer Materials – Definitions, Structure, and Methods of Preparation

 6. Biodegradability Testing of Compostable Polymer Materials Under Laboratory Conditions